KlinkFinance/klink-contracts/README.md

 - **Number of Days in Staking Pool:** 30 days

 Calculation:

 ```
 APY = ((15 * 30) / 365) = 1.2328
 APY = 1.2328 * 100 = 123
 ```

-**Note:** APY should be configured at the contract side as an integer value, without decimals.
+**Note:** APY should be configured in the contract as an integer value without decimals.

----

 ## Lock Duration

 The **Lock Duration** is derived from the number of days in the staking pool.
-To configure it at the contract side, the number of days in the staking pool needs to be multiplied by 24 (hours).
+The contract requires the lock duration to be specified in hours.

 ### Formula:

 ```
 Lock Duration = No. of Days in Staking Pool * 24
 ```